Equity, Diversity & Inclusion at ANW

-- We will help staff determine career aspirations and help them create long-term plans, investing in their development.
+- Investing in staff development by helping them determine career aspirations and create long-term plans.
 We will build up our organizational culture so that BIPOC staff’s voices are valued and suggestions are put into action.

 - Working towards recruiting a Board member with HR experience.